YouWeApS/arctic-gems-ui/documentation/source/index.html.md

 This SDK gives you a programmable way to interact with the UI API.
 You can also explore the API in a more interactive and direct way via our [Swagger documentation](https://arctic-core.herokuapp.com).

+# Installation

+To install the gem: `gem 'arctic-ui'`

 # Configuration

 ```ruby